dalemartyn/dalestillman.com/src/blog/2020-03-09-variable-fonts.md

 ## Performance

-When we're are using more than a couple of styles, variable fonts give us a lower file size and faster download performance.
+When we're are using more than a couple of styles, variable fonts give us a smaller file size and faster download performance.

 <blockquote>
 <p>The reason for the savings is that fonts are stored as a set of mathematical curves.
 Variable fonts give you the ability to interpolate between two or more set of curves called masters and as a result generate a number of intermediate weights without storing additional data.</p>